measurement-kit/measurement-kit/doc/api/common.md

 This library contains the following modules:

 - [callback](common/callback.md): alias for callback functions
-- [continuation](common/continuation.md): function to restart a paused coroutine
+- [continuation](common/continuation.md): function to restart a paused function (i.e. a simple coroutine)
 - [delegate](common/delegate.md): overridable member function
 - [error](common/error.md): represents an error
 - [error_or](common/error_or.md): contains a value or an error